jove-decompiler/jove/README.md

 2. `jove ipt` is a custom `Intel Processor Trace`-based tracer[^3] to recover code.
 Crucially, unlike `jove bootstrap`, its overhead is extremely low, which makes it suitable for real-time applications (e.g. games).

 ### What about static control-flow recovery?
-Whenever it is sound to do so, `jove` will statically recover code.
+Whenever `jove` thinks it is sound to do so, it will statically recover code.

 The classic off-the-shelf abstract interpretation that is widely used, and for which there are open-source implementations widely available (e.g. [BAP](https://github.com/BinaryAnalysisPlatform/bap)), is Value Set Analysis (VSA). `jove` will probably eventually acquire an implementation of VSA.